GREATER CIRCLE LIVING OVERVIEW

 The program is now offered in nine neighborhoods: Buckeye-Shaker, Central-Midtown, Fairfax, Glenville, Hough, Little Italy, St. Clair-Superior, University Circle and the Southwest quadrant of East Cleveland.

-GCL is a partnership between Case Western Reserve University, Cleveland Clinic Foundation, University Hospitals, The Cleveland Foundation, Judson Retirement Community and area non-profits.
+GCL is a partnership between Case Western Reserve University, Cleveland Clinic Foundation, The Cleveland Foundation, Judson Retirement Community and area non-profits.
 The program is administered by Fairfax Renaissance Development Corporation and is marketed by University Circle Incorporated.

 SUPPORT FOR GREATER CIRCLE LIVING COMES FROM